The global mobile internet was born today 18 years ago, on February 22, 1999

 Other Japanese success stories resulting from pioneering the mobile internet

 Beyond games, Japan has created a vibrant sector of internet and mobile ventures, founded in the wave of Japan’s mobile internet and FTTH broadband adoption.
 However, because of Japan’s well known Galapagos syndrome, few have made it into global success stories yet.
 However, its not too late.

 eMoji made it into MoMa.

 QR codes are all over China, however not monetized by Denso Wave, the Toyota family company which invented QR codes for automotive parts management.

-SoftBank’s acquisition of Vodafone Japan – in combination with having developed YAHOO-Japan into the leading internet service company in Japan – enabled SoftBank to become a key global player in mobile communications.
+SoftBank’s start in telecoms via the acquisition of Tokyo Metallic, SoftBank’s acquisition of Vodafone Japan in combination with having developed YAHOO-Japan into the leading internet service company in Japan, were among the most important stepping stones for SoftBank to become a key global player in mobile communications.

 Masayoshi Son: unreciprocated love for ARM for 10 years

 In the Nikkei interview of 3 September 2016, Masayoshi Son explains that he had an “one-sided / unreciprocated love for ARM” for at least 10 years, but decided to acquire SPRINT first.
 After acquiring SPRINT he had to pay down debt before being able to acquire ARM now.

 ARM was founded on 27 November 1990 as Advanced RISC Machines, however the abbreviation ARM was first used in 1983 and initially meant “Acorn RISC Machines”.